GORILLA SAFARIS IN UGANDA

 Uganda Gorilla safaris will give you a life time opportunity to discover these awesome apes.
 Currently, mountain gorillas exist in only three countries in the world where the critically endangered.

 A Uganda gorilla safari is often described as “life changing” and with good reason.
-An estimated 880 Gorillas are left in the world.
-To see these gentle creatures in their natural habitat is truly an epic moment.
+An estimated 880 mountain gorillas are left in the world and to see these gentle creatures in their natural habitat is truly an epic moment.

 Hikes in the mountains can last anywhere from 1 hour to 8 hours.
 This depends on the family allocated to your group and their movements.
 The journey back can take just as long; but you are often carried along by the euphoria you feel at seeing the gorillas!